 Shopping in Paris

-I will make a separate article on what I bought in Paris, but now I want to describe you the ‘process’.
+I will make a separate article on what I bought in Paris, but now I want to describe to you the ‘process’.
 Montparnasse is a perfect place for shopping, where you can find small local shops, mass-market brands, some malls, and even Gallery Lafayette.
 I was looking for something Parisienne, something sophisticated but affordable.
 And, I found French mass-market brand Morgan De Toi*.
 I’ve never heard about them but found exactly what I was searching for.
-Their clothing and accessories are inspired by French spirit with some trendy notes.
+Their clothing and accessories are inspired by the French spirit with some trendy notes.
 In my next articles, I will share with you my purchases!
 For me, it was important to ‘catch’ the Paris style, and Morgan De Toi definitely made my dream come true.

 In Paris, you can’t pass by Parfums store, I chose Mon Paris by Yves Saint Laurent*, and this is the best perfume I’ve ever ‘smell’.
 The same I can say about beauty products.
 Highly recommended.